MokkoTan/Music-vs-Mental-Health/README.md

 Many researchers found that music has benefits to medical treatment.
 Music boosts our mood and well-being, and music therapy may help during treatments for certain health conditions.

+> ### What is Music Therapy
+> _A type of therapy that uses music to help improve a person's overall health and well-being.
+It may include creating, singing, moving, listening, and/or relaxing to music._

 ## My Role and Objectives

 In this study, my role is a Music Therapist in one of the Government Hospital.
 Though this study and research, my objective is to identify what, if any, correlations exist between